-SECTION IV: FY 2006 NIMS Compliance Guidance for Local Governments The contents of this guideline have not been changed from the original document, however, the guideline has been reformatted to meet Americans with Disabilities Act (ADA) 508 standards.
+SECTION V: 2006 NIMS Compliance Guidance for Tribal Governments

+The contents of this guideline have not been changed from the original document The contents of this guideline have not been changed from the original document, however, the guideline has been reformatted to meet Americans with Disabilities Act (ADA) 508 standards.

-Local governmental agencies have specific requirements to meet the FY 2006 NIMS requirements.
-Each local government is encouraged to assemble an internal team to address the requirements.
-Collectively, with all local governments within the State addressing these requirements, California will be in compliance with NIMS - while reinforcing SEMS consistency.
+Tribal governments have specific requirements to meet the FY 2006 NIMS requirements for their sovereign nation.
+Each Tribal entity is encouraged to assemble an internal team to address the requirements as outlined in the following sections.
+Collectively, with Tribal governments located within the State boundary addressing these requirements, California will be in compliance with NIMS-while reinforcing SEMS consistency.

 The FY 2006 State Agency, Local Government, and Tribal Government NIMS requirements matrices are located in the supporting materials section of this workbook - see the following:

 Section VI.
-Supporting Materials -

-- 1) State Agency NIMS Requirements and Implementation Activities - 2) Local Government NIMS Requirements and Implementation Activities - 3) Tribal Government NIMS Requirements and Implementation Activities
+Supporting Materials section - State Agency, Local Government, and Tribal Government NIMS Requirements and Implementation Activities.